 In 2005, the Children's Advocacy Center (CAC) of Lafourche was established.
-The center has averaged over 130 forensic interviews per year.
+The Center has averaged over 175 forensic interviews per year.
 These interviews have proven invaluable in prosecuting those who prey upon and abuse children.
-The CAC serves not only Lafourche Parish, but Assumption Parish as well.
+The Children's Advocacy Center serves not only Lafourche Parish, but Assumption Parish as well.
 We have also extended our services to Terrebonne Parish.

 What is a Children's Advocacy Center?

 A Children's Advocacy Center (CAC) is a child-friendly place where adolescent victims or witnesses of physical or sexual abuse elaborate on their experience.
 Children are welcomed with open arms and are treated with kindness and respect to assist in the healing process.
 The Children's Advocacy Center contributes in child abuse investigations.
 Statements from child victims and witnesses are recorded under the guidance of expert interviewers.
 These recordings are admissible as evidence against an offender at trial.